 Committee membership should be reassessed every two (2) years and continuity of membership should be maintained (i.e. whenever possible no more than one-third of the membership rotates off in any given year).
-The Graduate Candidate representative will serve for one (1) calendar year.
+The Graduate Candidate representative will serve for one (1) calendar year and may be reappointed.